Peripheral Nerve Injury and Reconstruction

 St. Luke’s has experts from several specialties (plastic surgery, neurosurgery, and orthopedic surgery) with the skills to help you recover from an injury or compression of peripheral nerves.
 The type of specialist best for your needs will depend on which nerves are injured.

-- Plastic and reconstructive surgeon: nerves of the head and neck (facial, occipital, frontal, infraorbital, and marginal mandibular nerves); nerves of the breasts, back, and abdomen; surgical procedures related to migraine relief
+- Plastic and reconstructive surgeon: focuses on the nerves of the head and neck (facial, occipital, frontal, infraorbital, and marginal mandibular nerves); nerves of the breasts, back, and abdomen; surgical procedures related to migraine relief

 - Orthopedic surgeon or plastic and reconstructive surgeon:

-- Nerves from the neck into the shoulder or arm (brachial plexus, spinal accessory, axillary, suprascapular, pectoral, musculocutaneous, radial, median, and ulnar nerves); management of conditions such as carpal tunnel, radial tunnel, pronator syndrome, cubital tunnel, and Guyon's canal
+- manages nerves from the neck into the shoulder or arm (brachial plexus, spinal accessory, axillary, suprascapular, pectoral, musculocutaneous, radial, median, and ulnar nerves); also focuses on conditions such as carpal tunnel, radial tunnel, pronator syndrome, cubital tunnel, and Guyon's canal

-- Nerves to the lower extremities (sciatic, femoral, peroneal, and tibial nerves); management of conditions such as tarsal tunnel and Morton's neuroma
+- works with nerves to the lower extremities (sciatic, femoral, peroneal, and tibial nerves); as well as conditions such as tarsal tunnel and Morton's neuroma

 Providers (6)